-The ultimate multi-day rucksacks swallow all your gear with ease; yet feel stable, comfortable and virtually weightless.
+The ultimate multi-day rucksacks swallow all your gear with ease, yet feel stable, comfortable and virtually weightless.
 They are also well-ventilated.
 It’s a lot to ask, and only a few manage pull it off.
-To help you find these 50+ litre champion rucksack, we've created this handy round-up guide to the best out there right now.
+To help you find these 50+ litre champion rucksacks, we've created this handy round-up guide to the best out there right now.

 Key features to look for in a large rucksack